Is individual counseling right for me?

 We will begin to explore your areas of concern and work on strategies to make your life more manageable and satisfying.
 Some days may feel more structured while others feel more fluid.
 Each of these sessions are 50 minutes in length.

-I offer individual therapy for women, teens and tweens (ages 14+) who are seeing help with eating disorders, disordered eating, body image struggles, improving self-esteem and creating an overall more positive self-concept.
+I offer individual counseling for women, teens and tweens (ages 14+) who are seeking help with eating disorders, disordered eating, body image struggles, improving self-esteem and creating an overall more positive self-concept.

 While these are my main areas of focus, we also work on underlying factors such as traumas, depression, anxiety, life transitions, relationships, etc. I work with women who are stuck in the cycle of perfectionism.
 On occasion, I will have other therapy options available such as a weekly support group or workshop depending on interest and needs within the community.